Wilfredwongkc/tp/docs/UserGuide.md

 ## Introduction

-Welcome to this TeachBook User Guide!
+Welcome to the TeachBook User Guide!

 If you are a primary or secondary school teacher who is using TeachBook, or just someone who wants to find out more about what TeachBook can do, you are at the right place.